SNair-23/photo-aid/README.md

    - my_imgs_tester() should now evaluate the model's performance on your annotated images when run

 # Running it locally (Less reliable)
-Devises with GPU and CUDE Compute Capability are recommended to accelerate training, but it can be run (slowly) on CPU.
+Devises with GPU and CUDA Compute Capability are recommended to accelerate training, but it can still be run (slowly) on CPU.

 1. Create Virtual Evironment (recommended):
 ~~~